bdushime/todoFlutter/README.md

 Add Tasks – Easily add new tasks with a simple and intuitive interface.

+ - **Delete Tasks **
-🗑️ Delete Tasks – Remove completed or unnecessary tasks with a single tap.
+    Remove completed or unnecessary tasks with a single tap.

  **Track Task Status**
     Mark tasks as completed or pending to stay on top of your progress.